tomas-fryza/esp-micropython/lab5-adc/README.md

    Use the `Button` and `Led` classes from the `hw_config.py` script (from previous labs) to handle the joystick button press and control an LED.

-3. Use the multi-tasking code from the previous lab.
-Program one task to read both joystick axes and a second task to read the button value.
+3. Use the multi-tasking code from the [previous lab](../lab4-timers/) and program one task to read both joystick axes and a second task to read the button value.
 Use Timer 0 as a 1-ms counter, with the joystick task executing every 250 ms (4 times per second) and the button task executing every 10 ms (100 times per second).

 <a name="challenges"></a>